swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

     out))
 ```

-This looks remarkably similar to `highlighter`, in fact we're going to
+This looks remarkably similar to `highlighter`, in fact we're feeding
-feed the output of `highlighter` into `selector`!
-Again place your
+the output of `highlighter` into `selector`!
+Again place your mouse
-mouse over the grey area and press either the up arrow, down arrow, or
+over the grey area and press either the up arrow, down arrow, or enter
-enter keys.
+keys.
 You'll now see that selections are preserved:

 <div id="ex1" class="example">
    <pre id="ex1-ui" style="border: none;"></pre>
 </div>

-It appears we can inherit functionality just by composing streams.
-We
+We can inherit functionality just by composing streams.
+We simply pass
-simply pass along messages we can't handle - this sounds eerily
+along the messages we don't understand.
+This all sounds eerily
-familiar ...
+familiar.

-Because we have committed to little we can now reap the rewards of the
+Because we have committed to so little we can now reap the rewards of
-design, what follows is an HTML submenu component that uses all of the
+the design, what follows is an HTML submenu component that uses all of
-prior logic - the only difference is that the initial stream includes
+the prior logic - the only difference is that the initial stream
-hover information from the list items as well as mouse clicks.
-Put
+includes hover information (which are converted in to integer) from
+the list items as well as mouse clicks (which are converted in to
-your mouse in the grey area - note that hovering, clicking, arrows
+`:select`s).
+Put your mouse in the grey area - note that hovering,
-keys, and enter all work.
+clicking, arrows keys, and enter all work.

 <div id="ex2" class="example">
    <ul id="ex2-list">